Our 200-year calendar

 安 (an) means 'ease' and 'rest'

-An associated kun-reading for 安 (yasu) is 'cheap', giving no cause for concern.
-Therefore Taian is a day of great peace, the finest for wedding ceremonies, starting new business ventures, having success with love, exams, etc.
+Taian is a day of great peace, considered the finest day for wedding ceremonies, starting new business ventures, having success in love, exams, etc.

-As a pictograph, the first kanji 大 is of a person standing with arms and legs outstretched, looking as large as possible.
+As a pictograph, Taian's first kanji 大 represents a person standing tall with arms and legs outstretched, appearing as large as possible.

-The second kanji 安 is in two parts; the upper representing a roof, and by extension, a building or home, and the lower part represents a kneeling woman.
+The second kanji 安 is in two parts; the upper representing a roof, and by extension, a building or home.
+The lower part represents a kneeling woman.
 She's at rest in her home.
-An earlier pictograph for woman referred to a woman sitting on a thin item; a cloth during menstruation, resting quietly.
+An earlier pictograph for "woman" referred to a woman sitting on a thin item; a cloth during menstruation, resting quietly.

-As mentioned, the first kanji also indicates a person, and therefore attaches Taian to the good fortune in a personal sense rather than just an event.
+As mentioned, the first kanji also symbolises a person, attaching Taian to good fortune in a personal sense rather than just in events.
+If you’ve been putting off something important, Taian is the cosmic green light you’ve been waiting for.

 Also known as